 If you intend to take notes, buy yourself a shorthand notepad and develop a shorthand style which you'll be able to understand later (see Chapter 10).
 It is advisable to write up all notes into a longer report as soon as possible after the interview while it's still fresh in your mind.

+If you can type quicker than you can write, and you have use of a laptop, you may prefer to type your notes as the interviewee speaks, although you should check that they are happy for you to do this as some people may find it a little off-putting.
+An advantage to taking notes in this way is that you can organise your notes easily and cut and paste relevant information and quotations into documents and reports.
 It can be tiring taking notes in long interviews, so only arrange one or two per day.
-You must learn to try and maintain some eye contact while you're writing, and make sure that you nod every now and again to indicate that you're still listening.
+You must learn to try to maintain some eye contact while you're writing or typing, and make sure that you nod every now and again to indicate that you're still listening.
 Try also to get one or two verbatim quotations as these will be useful for your final report.

-THE INTERVIEW SCHEDULE
+DEVELOPING AN INTERVIEW SCHEDULE

 For most types of interview you need to construct an interview schedule.
 For structured interviews you will need to construct a list of questions which is asked in the same order and format to each participant (see Chapter 9).
 For semi-structured interviews the schedule may be in the form of a list of questions or a list of topics.

 If you're new to research, you might prefer a list of questions that you can ask in a standard way, thus ensuring that you do not ask leading questions or struggle for something to ask.

 However, a list of topics tends to offer more flexibility, especially in unstructured interviews where the interviewee is left to discuss issues she deems to be important.
 By ticking off each topic from your list as it is discussed, you can ensure that all topics have been covered.
 Often interviewees will raise issues without being asked and a list of topics ensures that they do not have to repeat themselves.
 Also, it allows the interviewee to raise pertinent issues which you may not have thought about.
 These can then be added to the schedule for the next interview.